mikejoh/gk/PCA/README.md

      # Additional configurations can be added here
    ```

-2. Reload the Proemtheus server configuration by `POST`ing to the `/-/reload` endpoint.
+2. Reload the Prometheus server configuration by `POST`ing to the `/-/reload` endpoint.
 Needs the `--web.enable-lifecycle` flag to be set when starting the Prometheus server.
 Use `SIGHUP` to the Prometheus process.

 The format:

 * `params`: The query.
 The start and end timestamp, the step and the actual query statement.
-* `stats`: Statictics.
+* `stats`: Statistics.
 Currently, it contains internal engine timers.
 * `ts`: The timestamp.

-Add logrotation since Prometheus will not do this.
+Add log rotation since Prometheus will not do this.

 ### Events

 Prometheus is not an event-based system.
-Some monitoring systems are event-based, they report each individual event (HTTP request, an exception) to a central monitoring system immediately **as it happens**.
-This system aggregates the events into metrics (StatsD is the prime example of this).
-Or stores it for later processing, like ELK stack.
+Some monitoring systems are event-based; they report each individual event (HTTP request, an exception) to a central monitoring system immediately **as it happens**.
+This system aggregates the events into metrics (StatsD is the prime example of this), or stores it for later processing, like the ELK stack.

 In such a system, pulling would be problematic indeed: the instrumented service would have to buffer events between pulls, and the pull would have to happen incredibly frequently.

-Prometheus is only interested in reguralily collecting the **current state** of a given set of metrics, not the underlying events that led to the generation of those metrics.
+Prometheus is only interested in regularly collecting the **current state** of a given set of metrics, not the underlying events that led to the generation of those metrics.

-The resulting monitoring traffic is low, and pull-based approach does not create problems in this case.
+The resulting monitoring traffic is low, and the pull-based approach does not create problems in this case.

 ## Tracing and Spans